LFesser97/CS229-Final-Project/README.md

-# Understanding and Mitigating Extrapolation Failures in Physics-Informed Neural Networks
+# CS229 Final Project

-- This repository contains all the code for the experiments in the paper Understanding and Mitigating Extrapolation Failures in Physics-Informed Neural Networks.
+- This repository contains all the code for the experiments in the final project Understanding and Mitigating Extrapolation Failures in Physics-Informed Neural Networks.

 ## Contents of this repository: